-Based on the preceding findings, the Transportation Planning Section concludes that adequate transportation facilities would exist to serve the proposed development as required under the Section 27-546(c)(4) of the Prince George's County Code if the application is approved with the following conditions:
+Based on the preceding findings, the Transportation Planning Section concludes that adequate transportation facilities would exist to serve the proposed development as required under the section 27-546 (c) (4) of the Prince George's County Code if the application is approved with the following conditions:

-- 1. Prior to the certification of the detailed site plan, the applicant shall obtain from the Prince George's County DPW&T the approval for the needed geometric improvements (i.e. provision of left turn storage, or appropriate traffic control), at the proposed entrances along Capital Gateway Drive. - 2.
-Prior to the certification of the detailed site pPlan, the applicant shall revise the submitted plan to show appropriate parking reduction ratios has been applied to account for the possible share uses of the parking spaces that will be provided on site. - e.
+- 1. Prior to the Certification of the Detailed Site Plan, the applicant shall obtain from the Prince George's County DPW&T the approval for the needed geometric improvements (i.e. provision of left turn storage, or appropriate traffic control), at the proposed entrances along Capital Gateway Drive. - 2.
+Prior to the Certification of the Detailed Site Plan, the applicant shall revise the submitted plan to show no more than 1286 parking spaces (on street or off street, surface or structured parking). - 3.
+Prior to the Certification of the Detailed Site Plan, the applicant shall revise the submitted plan to show the locations and agree to provide for at least two transit and bus information kiosks within the proposed development.

+e.
 Health Department-The Environmental Engineering Program reviewed the revised detailed site plan for Alta Branch, Town Center at Camp Springs, and has the following comments to offer as stated in Memo dated September 1, 2005: